Non-Hormonal Birth Control Methods Through History

 We’re glad some of these non-hormonal birth control methods have stood the test of time, while other methods are better left to be read about in the pages of history books.

 A happy evolution of the digital age is the birth control app.
-Natural Cycles’ is the first and only birth control app available in the US and Europe.
+Natural Cycles is the first and only birth control app available in the US and Europe.
 It’s different to traditional fertility awareness methods as the intelligent app harnesses advanced statistics to calculate a fertility prediction for you.
 Natural Cycles learns your unique cycle and assigns green or red days to show where you are in your cycle and whether you can or cannot get pregnant.
-If you’re looking for non-hormonal birth control, find out if Natural Cycles could be right for you today.